-When applying for a marriage-based green card, the appropriate process to follow will depend on where the spouse seeking a green card currently lives.
+When applying for a spousal visa (marriage-based green card), the appropriate process to follow will depend on where the spouse seeking a green card currently lives.

 If they live and apply from within the United States, they’ll go through a process known as “adjustment of status.”
 It is also referred to as “concurrent filing” when the required paperwork — the family sponsorship form (I-130) and adjustment of status application (I-485) — are filed together (filing these separately is unusual in most cases).
 All applications filed from within the United States are handled by U.S. Citizenship and Immigration Services (USCIS), which is part of the U.S. Department of Homeland Security (DHS).

 When the spouse seeking a green card lives and applies from abroad, however, the procedure to follow is known as “consular processing,” because it involves officers at U.S. consulates and embassies.
 Applications filed from abroad are handled by the National Visa Center (NVC), which is part of the U.S. Department of State.